The Regulatory Function of the Therapeutic Frame

 - 3 min read

-The life of living beings proceeds through rhythmic repetitions that regulate bodily functions: heartbeat, respiration, sleep cycles… These rhythmic repetitions maintain the internal balance, or homeostasis, of the human organism.
-In biology, homeostasis is defined as the maintenance of the internal environment of an organism; for example, keeping values such as body temperature, blood sugar, and fluid-electrolyte balance within certain limits despite external changes (e.g., shifts in temperature, physical activity, or stress).
-In short, it can be understood as the process of maintaining the organism’s internal equilibrium.
-Freud’s principle of constancy can also be related to this.
-According to Freud, living beings strive to keep their levels of excitation within a certain balance and to protect themselves from excessive increases or decreases.
-In other words, humans attempt to establish and preserve an internal equilibrium, a “psychic economy,” in order to survive and sustain their functions.
+Life itself unfolds through rhythmic repetitions that regulate the organism’s bodily functions: heartbeat, breathing, sleep cycles.
+These rhythmic repetitions maintain the internal balance of the human organism, known as homeostasis.
+In biology, homeostasis is defined as the maintenance of internal constancy within an organism, keeping variables such as body temperature, blood sugar, and fluid-electrolyte balance within certain limits despite external changes (e.g., temperature shifts, physical activity, or stress).
+In short, it can be thought of as the process of preserving internal equilibrium.
+Freud’s constancy principle can be related to these ideas.
+According to Freud, living beings strive to maintain their level of stimulation within a certain balance, protecting themselves from excessive increases or decreases.
+In essence, humans seek to establish and preserve an internal equilibrium, a kind of psychic economy, in order to survive and function.

-A similar process occurs in psychotherapy.
-Throughout the process, especially through the established frame, an effort is made to create a rhythm and stability that support the client’s internal organization.
-The stability of the frame in psychotherapy provides a structure within which the client can safely carry the emotional fluctuations arising in their inner world.
-Like the biological principle mentioned above, it supports psychic balance.
-While chaos, uncertainty, or intense emotions are experienced internally, the continuity, stability, and rhythm of the therapy room and the therapist-client relationship serve a regulatory psychological function.
-This can be likened to looking at the horizon in a stormy sea: just as the eye finds balance by focusing on a fixed point, the stability of the frame offers the client a solid support to rely on while carrying the fluctuations in their psychic world.
-Experiencing this allows the client to internalize this external stability and rhythm, incorporate it into their own psychic mechanisms, and gradually develop self-regulatory functions.
-The frame of psychotherapy (a constant, reliable space that will not be disrupted) serves as a safe anchor for the client, like a horizon acting as a compass at sea or the sun we know will rise every morning.
+A similar mechanism operates in psychotherapy.
+Throughout the process, particularly through the stability of the frame, a rhythm and constancy are established to support the client’s internal regulation.
+The consistency of the frame offers a structure within which emotional fluctuations in the client’s inner world can be safely contained, much like the biological principle described above.
+When inner chaos, uncertainty, or intense emotions arise, the predictable and steady rhythm of the therapy room and the therapeutic relationship provides a psychologically regulating function.
+This experience can be likened to looking at the horizon while at sea: just as the eye’s focus on a fixed point helps the body regain balance amid the waves, the stability of the frame offers the client a firm anchor to rely on in the midst of their inner turbulence.
+Experiencing this allows the client to internalize this external rhythm and stability, gradually incorporating it into their own psychic structure and developing a capacity for self-regulation.
+The therapeutic frame, steady, reliable, and unshaken regardless of circumstances, serves as a safe refuge.
+Like the horizon we know will always be there, or the sun that we know will rise again each morning, it offers a secure base upon which the client can lean with trust.

 Comments